awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Accessing Amazon EC2 Auto Scaling<a name="access-as"></a>

-If you've signed up for an AWS account, you can access Amazon EC2 Auto Scaling by signing into the AWS Management Console, choosing **EC2** from the console home page, and then choosing **Auto Scaling Groups** from the navigation pane\.
+If you've signed up for an Amazon Web Services account, you can access Amazon EC2 Auto Scaling by signing into the AWS Management Console, choosing **EC2** from the console home page, and then choosing **Auto Scaling Groups** from the navigation pane\.

 You can also access Amazon EC2 Auto Scaling using the [Amazon EC2 Auto Scaling API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/)\.
 Amazon EC2 Auto Scaling provides a Query API\.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named `Action`\.
 For more information about the API actions for Amazon EC2 Auto Scaling, see [Actions](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Operations.html) in the *Amazon EC2 Auto Scaling API Reference*\.